Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Insurance loss frequency and severity models; aggregate loss models; risk measures; ruin theory; coverage modifications.

-Prerequisite(s): A minimum mark of 60% in Statistical Sciences 3657A/B. Restricted to students enroled in any Actuarial Science module, or those registered in the Honours Specialization module in Statistics or the Honours Specialization in Financial Modelling module.
+Prerequisite(s): A minimum mark of 60% in Statistical Sciences 3657A/B. Restricted to students enrolled in any Actuarial Science module, or those registered in the Honours Specialization module in Statistics, the Major in Financial Modelling, or the Honours Specialization in Financial Modelling module.

 Single life annuity and life insurance loss random variables and their distributions, with applications to the analysis of benefit premiums and reserves; survival model estimates; mortality Improvement and longevity models.